tuur29/surveytool/README.md

 2. Start project (`yarn start` / `npm run start`)
 3. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### Testing

+- `yarn run test:typing` will run a typescript check across the code
+- `yarn run test:lint` will run a linting check across the code

+### Documentation

+You can also view a hosted version of the storybook: https://tuur29.github.io/surveytool/docs

+- `yarn run docs:start` will start a locally running storybook
+- `yarn run docs:build` will build a static version of the storybook

 ### Production build

 - `yarn build` builds the app for production to the `build` folder.